-- 344. Inclusion.
-The project is aiming for a 30% women membership of the PUU committees, while previous IFAD projects have not been able to meet this target.
+aiming for a 30% women membership of the PUU committees, while previous IFAD projects have not been able to meet this target.
 There is a potential risk that the 30% target will not be met in the AF project.
-As detailed in the gender targeting section under I-A, the Project will apply the lessons learned from the previous IFAD project as detailed and recommendations have been fully integrated into output 1.1.2. - 345.
+As detailed in the gender targeting section under I-A, the Project will apply the lessons learned from the previous IFAD project as detailed and recommendations have been fully integrated into output 1.1.2.

+344.347.
 The project will also upscale the Business for Action and Learning Initiative (BALI) which is based on the Gender Action Learning for Sustainability (GALS) methodology that promotes a change in philosophy based on underlying principles of social and gender justice, inclusion and mutual respect.
-In particular, it promotes women's human rights based on the United Nations Convention on Elimination of All Forms of Discrimination Against Women (CEDAW): freedom from violence; equality of property ownership; equality of decision-making; equality of work and leisure; and freedom of thought and association. - 346.
-In order to promote gender equality and empower women, the project will aim to (i) promote economic empowerment; (ii) enable women and men to have equal voice and influence in rural organisations and the home; and (iii) achieve a more equitable balance between women and men in the distribution of work and economic and social benefits.
+In particular, it promotes women's human rights based on the United Nations Convention on Elimination of All Forms of Discrimination Against Women (CEDAW): freedom from violence; equality of property ownership; equality of decision-making; equality of work and leisure; and freedom of thought and association.

+and men to have equal voice and influence in rural organisations and the home; and (iii) achieve a more equitable balance between women and men in the distribution of work and economic and social benefits.
 The project will challenge social norms that perpetuate inequalities between men and women and the contribution of women to decision-making within the household or the community alongside that of men will be promoted.
 Women's economic empowerment will be promoted through access and control of productive assets.
 To undertake productive activities, efficiently and effectively, women will have access to assets, inputs, technology and finance.
-They will also have access to economic services extension, training, business activity and the possibility of having "decent work". - 347.
+They will also have access to economic services - extension, training, business activity - and the possibility of having "decent work".

 Also of note, is the ambitious promotion of women leadership beyond business-as-usual scenario within the PUUs.
 The project will help mainstream women inclusion and gender equality into the larger IFAD project where a minimum 30% quota will be set for the membership of women in the decision-making PUU committees.
 This will apply to the 23 PUUs applying for AF Community Livestock Pasture Management Plans (CLPMP) and would result in the inclusion of around 138 women in decision-making roles.
 A further 30% (150) of the forest enrichment activities will also be women headed households.
 At least 50% of the BALI beneficiaries will be women as a standard practice to ensure there is a male / female balance.
 Ensuring male participation in a programme that focuses on teaching the importance of gender parity will enhance gender equality and reduced gender-based violence.
 The CDA NGO service provider tasked with delivering the BALI programme is a woman NGO operated by women for women equality.
 The AF project will raise awareness and train the APIU and government staff on the importance of gender equality and the philosophy of BALI.